Everything You Need to Know About Winterizing Your Above Ground Swimming Pool

 If you have a sand filter:

-• Set your multiport valve to winterize.
+- Set your multiport valve to winterize.

-• Let the filter completely drain out.
+- Let the filter completely drain out.

-• If necessary, remove the bleeder valve and sight glass.
+- If necessary, remove the bleeder valve and sight glass.

-• Backwash your sand filter.
+- Backwash your sand filter.

 If you have a D.E. or cartridge filter:

-• Drain the filter.
+- Drain the filter.

-• Spray with cleaner.
+- Spray with cleaner.

-• Rinse with a hose.
+- Rinse with a hose.

-• Leave the valves open.
+- Leave the valves open.

-Plug the returns, and any other outlets, and then remove all hoses from the filter, return, and skimmer.
+Plug the returns and any other outlets, and then remove all hoses from the filter, return, and skimmer.
 Once your filter and pump system are clean and disconnected, you should store your equipment indoors.

 5. Lower the water level.

-Next, lower the water level to approximately 4 to 6 inches below the skimmer.
-Be careful during this process.
 Pools that are drained down too low can cause a lot of undue stress on the pool cover and liner, shortening their lifespan and costing you money.

-Note: It’s very rare that you should ever need to completely drain your above ground pools.
+Note: It’s very rare that you should ever need to completely drain your above ground pool.
 Doing so can cause damage to your liner.
 If you need to completely drain your pool, consult a professional.

 6. Remove, clean, and store removable parts and equipment.

-Now it’s time to take care of all those extra pool parts and accessories.
-Take time to remove all non-permanent pool parts, such as ladders, pool stairs, floats and toys, etc. Rinse all these items off with a hose and use bleach or a non-chemical cleaner (like vinegar) to remove dirt, debris, and bacteria.
+Rinse all these items off with a hose and use bleach or a non-chemical cleaner (like vinegar) to remove dirt, debris, and bacteria.
 Let them dry completely before putting them in storage to prevent mold, mildew, and rust.

 You can learn more by reading our tips for cleaning swimming pool toys and floats.

-As you’re putting all your parts, accessories and equipment away, check for any signs of damage.
-That way you can repair it or make a note that it needs to be replaced and avoid any surprises when opening your pool next season.
-Oftentimes, if something needs to be replaced, you can score good deals at the end of the outdoor pool season.
+As you’re putting all your parts, accessories, and equipment away, check for any signs of damage.
+That way, you can repair it or make a note that it needs to be replaced and avoid any surprises when opening your pool next season.

 7. Inflate and place an air pillow.

-Winter pillows aren’t 100% necessary, but they are highly recommended.
 Air pillows help protect your pool by evenly distributing the water that collects on your winter cover and pushing it toward the edge of the pool, making it easier to remove.
 It also causes ice to crack, which helps relieve pressure on your pool and prevents structural damage

 For peak effectiveness, the pillow should be placed in the middle of the pool.
 Depending on the size of your pool, you may need multiple pillows.
-If so, tie them together using the grommets on corners.
+If so, tie them together using the grommets on the corners.

 8. Put on the winter cover.

-Once the winter pillow is in place, you can put your winter pool cover over the top of your pool.
-Place the cover over the air pillow and secure it by using a cable and winch, water bags, or a combination of winter cover clips and a cable.
+- Secure the cover.
+Once it is in place, secure it by using a cable and winch, water bags, or a combination of winter cover clips and a cable.
 The cover should be tight and not sag.
+Avoid using heavy weights like concrete blocks and bricks.
+They could cause damage to your cover or your pool.

-After the cover is secured, you may want to run winterizing cover wrap around your pool to seal it and prevent the cover from moving, flapping, or coming off.
+After the cover is secured, you may want to run a winterizing cover wrap around your pool to seal it and prevent the cover from moving, flapping, or coming off.

 9. Check your pool regularly.

 Your pool should now be set for the winter.
 However, you should remove snow and debris from your cover and check in on your pool regularly throughout the cold season.
-Checking in on your pool will help you spot any issues or damage before it’s too late.

-• Cracks and indentations in your pool’s walls (from ice expansion)
+- Cracks and indentations in your pool’s walls (from ice expansion)

-• Ice build-up inside your swimming pool
+- Ice build-up inside your swimming pool

-• Holes in your winter pool cover
+- Holes in your winter pool cover

-• Cracked or broken equipment (often caused by freezing)
+- Cracked or broken equipment (often caused by freezing)

-• Algae buildup
+- Algae buildup

 Of course, be sure to browse around for all of your winter pool care needs.